Stock market today: Asian markets advance after Wall Street logs its best week in nearly a year

 A separate report on Friday said growth in U.S. services industries, such as finance and construction, was weaker last month than economists expected.

 Despite reporting stronger-than-expected profits, Apple, the most influential stock on Wall Street, fell 0.5%.
-Analysts said investors were likely disappointed with Apple's forecast for revenue for the last three months of 2023.
+Analysts said investors were likely disappointed with Apple's revenue forecast for the last three months of 2023.

 In currency trading, the U.S. dollar rose to 149.58 Japanese yen from 149.37 yen.
 The euro cost $1.0739, up from $1.0728.